nathMonisankar/ios-alert-view/README.md

 - iOS  14 or later

 ### Installation
-1. On your iOS project fo to File -> Add Package Dependencies and search for below repo:
+1. On your iOS project go to File -> Add Package Dependencies and search for below repo:
    ```bash
    https://github.com/nathMonisankar/ios-alert-view.git
    ```